Fact Sheet 925

 PEPFAR can purchase any product with full or tentative approval.
 The FDA helps manufacturers prepare for FDA approvals and inspections of their clinical trials and manufacturing facilities.
 Reviews are done quickly; in some cases, within 2 to 6 weeks.

+The President's Emergency Plan for AIDS Relief (PEPFAR) is America’s commitment to fighting the global HIV/AIDS, tuberculosis and malaria epidemics.
+The program goals through 2013 include TREATMENT, PREVENTION and CARE.
 PEPFAR is the largest commitment in history by any nation to fight a disease.
-Over $50 billion has been committed to PEPFAR.
+Approximately $46 billion has been committed to PEPFAR.

 More information on the US President's Plan for AIDS Relief is available at the web site http://www.pepfar.gov/